 rates and to expand the Counterparty List where it is safe to do so.
 Apart from debt associated with its Council Housing, the Council is debt free.
 Regarding the debt, a significant amount is at fixed interest rates and is affordable within the Housing Revenue Account's financial plan.
 The interest rate associated with a smaller proportion of variable rate debt, is below that budgeted.
-3a Technology, Data and Security - keeping pace with developments in IT, together with the management and security of data.
+3a Technology and Data - keeping pace with developments in IT, together with the management and security of data.
 There is a potential for digital and technology opportunities to be missed with the Council operating unsupported systems which pose a greater security risk.
 There is also the potential for reputational damage, together with possible fines, should a data breach occur.
 Treat the risk through continuous review and action where needed.
 Some aspects of this risk can be transferred as insurance cover is in place for the replacement or restoration of data.
 The Council has an ICT replacement programme in place which directs hardware and corporate infrastructure upgrades.
 This is resourced through provision in the IT base budget, together with an IT Asset Replacement Reserve.
 New laptops, smartphones and an upgrade to Microsoft 365 was completed in 2020.
 Security of Systems The Council is currently compliant with the Government's Public Services Network requirements.
 Regular Internal Audit Reviews test the robustness of systems and the infrastructure with recommendations to strengthen the ICT environment being reported to and monitored by the Audit Sub-Committee.
 Due to potential virus attacks, measures are in place to restrict Internet access and to control the use of mobile devices.
 Security of Data Regular briefings and guidance documents are issued to raise awareness of data and security issues.
 An Elearning package is completed annually by all Officers with access to Council systems and equipment.
 No changes to the risk rating.
-Mitigating actions updated to include security in place for remote working.
+Updated mitigating actions regarding the upgrade of telephone infrastructure as approved by the Finance and Management Committee in January 2021.